The First Motion Picture

 After the Film

 Even once the initial film frenzy had passed, the guest appearances did not stop.
-The leaders AARU One and AARU Two as well as AARU Four attended the opening of Lewis’s in Stoke-on-Trent in 1966.
+The leaders AARU One and AARU Two as well as AARU Four attended Lewis’s in Stoke-on-Trent in 1966.
 By this stage the props had had repaints which departed from their film appearance, with the Red AARU Two‘s fender now black instead of gold, and the blue AARU Four‘s hemispheres were now black.
 All three props sported the non-standard replacement lights with the large lip.

 Despite the repaints, the props’ condition was deteriorating and some sub-standard refurbishments had been done in addition to the new lights.
 Both the leader Daleks had only two eye-rings left intact, and ugly, white cone-shaped additions had been made to the end of the eye-balls.
 The Black AARU One‘s arm had been reduced to the thin interior rod, the Red AARU Two‘s pincer had half missing, and loops had been drilled into the fenders to tow the props along.